 A tale of trying to help.

-Grandsons, 6 and 4, are having home schooling.
+We're in the middle of a pandemic lockdown and grandsons, 6 and 4, are having home schooling.
 Their Mum and Dad are doing a great job, particularly Mum as she happens to be at home more.
 There is a dedicated ‘school room’ with desks and wall-space for paintings.
 The curriculum is varied and obviously interesting, demonstrated by the fact that the elder one even does some homework to prepare for the following day’s lessons.
 From the younger one, tongue-poking-out concentration as a picture is coloured in.

-Granny and I get regular updates on progress in the form of photos and the odd video communication via Zoom (or whatever it is we use.)
+Granny and I get regular updates on progress in the form of photos and the 'odd' video communication via Zoom (or whatever it is we use.)
 It’s lovely to see developing minds stimulated and youngsters enjoying their schooling.

 BUT, there’s a clue in the previous paragraph to the idiosyncrasies associated with Grandparents getting involved with (fairly basic) technology.
 The clue is the word ‘odd’.
 In this instance it doesn’t refer to occasional, no in this case it’s peculiar.

 As we chat we can see our grandsons and their as Mother clear as a bell but they can only see us sideways!
 Whatever knobs and buttons we push the image remains stubbornly perpendicular.
-We received nagging yet perfectly reasonable questions such as, ‘why is Nanny Janny like that?’ or, ‘Pappa Jo can’t you mend it?’
+We received nagging yet perfectly reasonable questions such as, ‘why is Nanny Janny like that?’ or, ‘Pappa Jo, can’t you mend it?’

 Pappa Jo was, and still probably is, known as a bit of a fixer.
 When the elder son was three he once greeted me, on what was a social visit, with his plastic cordless drill in case I was in need of supplementary equipment.
 Anyhow, neither Jan or I could answer their questions.
 Even when we physically moved the tablet through ninety degrees it didn’t make a difference, our image sprung sideways again.
 We concluded there must be an inherent fault with the apparatus.